 3. Customer Engagement Analytics

 Customers interact with a brand in many ways, including using different products and services, consuming social media, clicking on ads, reading email newsletters, and responding to NPS surveys.
 Customer engagement analytics measures the level of that interaction, revealing what campaigns resonate with customers the most, what challenges customers are facing in terms of product adoption, and how customers feel your services could improve.
 This feedback is extremely valuable for marketing, product, and even sales and customer success teams.
-Plus, mapping out the customer journey end-to-end can give companies ideas of where to add more personalized touches and where to streamline the experience.
+Plus, mapping out the customer experience journey end-to-end can give companies ideas of where to add more personalized touches and where to streamline the experience.
+Utilizing a customer experience dashboard can further enhance this process by providing a unified view of these interactions and insights.

 Typical customer engagement metrics: customer engagement score, feature usage, bounce rate, and session time.